DistributedCollective/zero/packages/contracts/README.dist.md

 ## **Project Description**

-  Sovryn Zero Solidity Contracts is a full set of Zero solidity contracts.
+  Sovryn Zero Solidity Contracts is a full set of Zero solidity contracts, docs and the contracts deployment .json data: ABIs and deployment addresses.
   For interaction and integration with Zero it is recommended to use @sovryn-zero/sdk-contracts package.